-To coincide with our major new exhibition Helen Frankenthaler: Radical Beauty, this display will bring together two seminal works by Claude Monet and Helen Frankenthaler to reveal similarities in the artists' ambition and approach.
+To coincide with our major new exhibition Helen Frankenthaler: Radical Beauty, this display brings together two seminal works by Claude Monet and Helen Frankenthaler to reveal similarities in the artists' ambition and approach.

-For the first time ever, Claude Monet’s Water Lilies and Agapanthus (1914–1917) will travel to the UK and will be shown alongside Frankenthaler’s monumental painting Feather (1979).
+For the first time ever, Claude Monet’s Water Lilies and Agapanthus (1914–1917) has travelled to the UK and is shown alongside Frankenthaler’s monumental painting Feather (1979).

 A founding figure of Impressionism, Claude Monet (1840–1926) spent the last thirty years of his life depicting the lily pond in his water garden in Giverny, France.
 Initially, the works he created were small and descriptive, but over time they became increasingly abstract and grander in scale.
 The culmination of this period was an epic series of water lily panoramas.

 Water Lilies and Agapanthus demonstrates Monet’s pioneering use of broader, freer strokes, intricately built-up textures, and bold juxtapositions of colour, opening the door for later abstract artists like Helen Frankenthaler (1928–2011).
 By considering the work alongside Frankenthaler’s Feather, in which colours mix, layer, and fold into each other, we can compare the extraordinary ability of both artists to capture the transience of nature through paint.

 Water Lilies and Agapanthus is on loan from the Musée Marmottan Monet in Paris as part of a new special partnership with Dulwich Picture Gallery.

 Feather is on loan from the Helen Frankenthaler Foundation, New York, courtesy of Gagosian, London.